interledger/rfcs/0000-dynamic-configuration-protocol/0000-dynamic-configuration-protocol.md

 ## Protocol Detail

 ### Procedure
-Aquisition is done in the following procedure.
+Acquisition is done in the following procedure.

 1. A child node requests information to the corresponded parent node
 2. The parent node responds information to the child node